 A successful integration includes your business having the right suite of both programs and partners.
 You need to have a strong network of partners to support you when you have questions, feedback, or hit road bumps.

 Having strong technical partners to lean on and reach out to for resources will only make you smarter and savvier in your endeavors and business.
-Find the right partners for your business, and listen to their advice when you ask for it!
+Invest in the right partners for your business, and ask for their advice!

 3. Manual Processes Persist